secure-compilation/SECOMP/README.md

 `secure-compilation-captest` following the general invocations of `configure` and `make`.

-For this part, build the modified compiler available under branch `secure-compilation-captest` following the general invocations of `configure` and `make`.

 You do not need to install `ccomp` globally or worry about linking, as only the compilation procedure is needed for this part.